Fraud Detection

 Point Overview

-This tab in the Fiddler AI Observability platform gives an overview for the data point selected.
-The prediction value for the point along with the strongest positive and negative feature attributions.
+Explanations in the Fiddler AI Observability platform gives an inference-level overview for the inference selected.
+These explanations unveil which inputs had the strongest positive and negative feature attributions which led to the prediction output.
 We can choose from the explanation types.
 In the case of fraud detection, we can choose from SHAP, Fiddler SHAP, Mean-reset feature impact, Permutation Feature Impact.

 1807